Skip to content

 *.dockerfile

 Dockerfiles are files that define how a container is built.
 Although containerization is a deep concept, to put it briefly, you can think of containers as separate "mini-computers", each programmed to do one thing.
 Some containers, such as our pgdb container does not require a dockerfile to configure it, as it works out of the box.
-On the otherhand, our webpack and django containers need dockerfile to built out the files we need to run it effectively.
+On the otherhand, our vite and django containers need dockerfile to built out the files we need to run it effectively.

 FROM node:latest